 Sustainable Aviation Fuel (SAF) is a clean substitute for fossil jet fuels.
-Rather than being refined from petroleum, SAF is produced from sustainable feedstocks such as waste oils from biological origin, agri residues or biogenic CO2.
+Rather than being refined from petroleum, SAF is produced from sustainable feedstocks such as waste oils from a biological origin, agri residues, or non-fossil CO2.

 SAF is a so-called drop-in fuel, which means that it can be blended with fossil jet fuel and that the blended fuel requires no special infrastructure or equipment changes.
 Once it is blended, our fuel is fully certified (ASTM D1655/ DEFSTAN 91-91) and has the same characteristics and meets the same specifications as fossil jet fuel.

 Since the first commercial flight operated by KLM in 2011, more than 150,000 flights were powered by SAF.
 To date, SkyNRG has supplied SAF that’s produced from Used Cooking Oil with the so-called HEFA-technology.
 But we are not limited to a single feedstock or technology.
 As long as the SAF meets both the technical specifications as well as our sustainability criteria, we are willing to consider any feedstock-technology combination.

 We all love to fly!
 But there’s a downside.
 The environmental impact of air travel is significant, and it is growing rapidly.
 It is essential for economies and businesses globally and enables us to visit family & friends and discover foreign countries & cultures.
 But the impact of aviation on our carbon footprint is significant and growing rapidly.

 Aviation currently accounts for approximately 2-3% of manmade global carbon emissions.
 Without timely action, aviation could consume up to 22% of the global carbon budget by 2050.
 To maintain growth and at the same time address its environmental impact, the aviation industry has committed to carbon-neutral growth per 2020 and reducing net aviation carbon emissions to 50% below 2005 levels by 2050.